snitch-org/snitch/README.md

 ### Reporters

 By default, _snitch_ will report the test results to the standard output, using its own report format.
+There are two ways you can override this:
+ - Register a new reporter with `REGISTER_REPORTER(...)` and select it from the command line.
+This is more flexible as you can chance which reporter to use without re-compiling, but it requires a bit more boilerplate.
+See [Registering a new reporter](#registering-a-new-reporter).
+A list of standard reporters is already built-in *snitch* and enabled by default; see [Built-in reporters](#built-in-reporters).
-You can override this by supplying your own "reporter" callback function to the test registry.
-This requires [using your own main function](#using-your-own-main-function).
+ - Override the default reporter by directly supplying your own callback function to the test registry.
+This is simpler but requires [using your own main function](#using-your-own-main-function), and is only a good option if the reporter never needs to change.
+See [Overriding the default reporter](#overriding-the-default-reporter).

-The callback is a single `noexcept` function, taking two arguments:
+In both cases, the core of the reporter is its "report" callback function.
+It is a `noexcept` function, taking two arguments:
  - a reference to the `snitch::registry` that generated the event
  - a reference to the `snitch::event::data` containing the event data.
 This type is a `std::variant`; use `std::visit` to act on the event.

+When receiving a test event, the event object will only contain non-owning references (e.g., in the form of string views) to the actual event data.
+These references are only valid until the report function returns, after which point the event data will be destroyed or overwritten.
+If you need persistent copies of this data, you must explicitly copy the data, and not the references.
+For example, for strings, this could involve creating a `std::string` (or `snitch::small_string`) from the `std::string_view` stored in the event object.

+Finally, note that events being sent to the reporter are affected by the chosen verbosity:
+ - `quiet`: `assertion_failed` and `test_case_skipped` only.
+ - `normal`: same as `quiet`, plus `test_run_started` and `test_run_ended`.
+ - `high`: same as `normal`, plus `test_case_started` and `test_case_ended`.
+ - `full`: same as `high`, plus `assertion_succeeded` (i.e., all events).

+It may be necessary to override the default verbosity when the reporter is initialised if the reporter requires certain events to be sent.

+#### Built-in reporters

+With the default build configuration, *snitch* provides the following built-in reporters.
+They can all be disabled by setting the CMake option `SNITCH_WITH_ALL_REPORTERS` or Meson option `with_all_reporters` off, then enabled individually with specific build options if desired.
+ - `console`: This is the default reporter, always present.
+ - `TeamCity`: Reports events in a format suitable for JetBrains TeamCity.
+ - `XML`: Reports events in the *Catch2* XML format.
+Provided for compatibility with *Catch2*.

+#### Overriding the default reporter

-The callback can be registered either as a free function, a stateless lambda, or a member function.
+The default reporter callback can be registered either as a free function, a stateless lambda, or a member function.
+This is the reporter that is used if no `--reporter` option is passed to the command line.
 You can register your own callback as follows:

 ```c++
 // Free function.